 In August 2019, the Company purchased 150 acre-feet of ditch water rights, 300 acre-feet of designated groundwater rights, 70 acre-feet of deep groundwater rights and 260 acres of land in the Lost Creek Basin in Weld County.
 Total consideration for the land, water and related costs was \$3.5 million.
 The Company allocated the acquisition cost to the land and water rights based on estimates of each asset's respective fair value at the acquisition date.
-The Lost Creek land and water acquisition.
+The Lost Creek land and water acquisition was accounted for as an asset acquisition.

-Service to Customers Not on the Lowry Range
+Service to Customers Not on the Lowry Ranch